morgandival/till-counter/README.md

 # Till Counter

-A basic React app that lets you count money!
+A basic React app that lets you count Australian money!

 **Link to project:** https://morgandival.github.io/till-counter/